-Through goal setting, students learn that hard work and good habits almost are the keys to success.
-Because of this, they discover a level of respect for the dedication and determination required to achieve further important goals in life.
-Not only is goal setting important for helping students get more out of their academic experiences, but it also means that they will continue to use the same skills in the future to apply for a high-ranking job or achieve a new promotion.
+Through goal setting, students learn that hard work and good habits are critical keys to success.
+Because of this, students discover a level of respect for the dedication and determination required to achieve important goals to prepare for college, career, and life.

 Goal setting is important to help students, not only get more out of their middle school and high school experiences, but it also means that they may apply the same skills in the future.
 As you graduate from college and then move into adulthood, having goals will help you face the job application process, apply for promotions, or even become an entrepreneur.

 As an adult, having goals will assist you in developing specific ways to create balance between mental, physical, and social pursuits.
 In life, you will be called upon to give back to your family, community and your country through various levels of participation.
 With goals and aspirations in mind, you will be able to introspect about how you can make an impact.